-■ Mandatory Placement
+Mandatory Placement

 Southeastern Community College has adopted mandatory placement standards for English, reading, and mathematics.
-All full-time and all part-time degree-seeking students must take the ASSET, COMPASS, or ACT before enrolling in classes.
+All full-time and all part-time degree-seeking students must take the COMPASS and e-Write or ACT before enrolling in classes.
 Assessment scores are valid for two years provided the student has been continuously enrolled.
 Students with scores older than two years will need to test again.
 Students with scores below an established level will be required to enroll in developmental course(s) in their first term of enrollment.
 Several career education programs also have minimum standards for admission.
 Program and course admission standards are available in the Enrollment Services Office.

-■ Specific Admissions Requirements Arts and Sciences/Career Education Curricula
+Specific Admissions Requirements

+Arts and Sciences/Career Education Curricula

-The minimum requirements for admission as a regular student to either the arts and sciences division or to a career education program shall be graduation from an approved secondary school, its equivalent (determining equivalency of a secondary school diploma shall be consistent with the practice employed by the three state institutions for higher education in Iowa) or demonstrated interest, aptitude, and the ability to profit from coursework offered by the curricula.
+The minimum requirements for admission as a regular student to programs in either the Arts and Sciences Division or Career, Technical and Health Division shall be graduation from an approved secondary school, its equivalent (determining equivalency of a secondary school diploma shall be consistent with the practice employed by the three state institutions for higher education in Iowa) or demonstrated interest, aptitude, and the ability to profit from coursework offered by the curricula.